Dirichlet energy and focusing NLS condensates of minimal intensity: Abstract

 \section{Abstract}

-We consider the family of (poly)continua $\K$ in the upper half-plane ${\H} $ that contain a preassigned finite {\it anchor} set $E$.
+We consider the family of (poly)continua $\K$ in the upper half-plane ${\H} $ that contain a preassigned finite {\it anchor} set $E\in\H$.
 For a given harmonic external field we define a Dirichlet energy functional $\I(\K)$ and show that within each ``connectivity class'' of the family, there exists a minimizing compact $\K^*$ consisting of critical trajectories of a quadratic differential.
 In many cases this quadratic differential coincides with the square of the real normalized quasimomentum differential $\d \p$ associated with the finite gap solutions of the focusing Nonlinear Schr\"{o}dinger equation (fNLS) defined by a hyperelliptic Riemann surface $\mathfrak R$ branched at the points $E\cup\bar E$.

-An fNLS soliton condensate is defined by a compact $\K\subset{\H} $ (its spectral support) whereas the average intensity of the condensate is proportional to $\I(\K)$ with external field given by $\Im z$.
-The motivation for this work lies in the problem of soliton condensate of least average intensity such that $E$ belongs to the poly-continuum $\K$.
-We prove that spectral support $\K^*$ provides the fNLS soliton condensate of the least average intensity within a given ``connectivity class''.
+The motivation for this work lies in the problem of soliton condensate of least average intensity such that a given anchor set $E$ belongs to the poly-continuum $\K$.
+An fNLS soliton condensate is defined by a compact $\K\subset{\H} $ (its spectral support) whereas the average intensity of the condensate is proportional to $\I(\K)$.
+We prove that the spectral support $\K^*$ provides the fNLS soliton condensate of the least average intensity within a given ``connectivity class''.